jobinsofiajohn/serverhardening/README.md

-These are basic methods to improve security of your web server
+These are basic methods to improve security of your centos 7 web server

 NOTE: These .sh files are not executables. ".sh" extension is used for representation purpose only.